bckr/Bruno/README.md

 2. Run `bundle install` to install all necessary dependencies

 3. Fill out the configuration file.
 The config folder holds an example configuration file which should be self-explanatory.
-The `admin_twitter_handle` determines which user gets admin privileges to update the winners for each category and lock the voting.
+The `admin_twitter_handle` determines which user gets admin privileges to update the winners for each category and lock the voting process.

 4. The categories and their respective nominees for the voting are provided by a simple json file called `nominees.json`